Drug Expiration Dates: How Accurate Are They?

 Studying Shelf Life

-What does this mean for you?
-As a consumer, you need to follow expiration dates or beyond use dates very carefully.
+As a consumer, this means you need to follow expiration dates or beyond use dates very carefully.
 The impact of the SLEP program was that drugs stored in their original containers in ideal storage conditions can last for long periods of time.
 But once exposed to the environment, there is no way to predict their effectiveness.
 Unfortunately, once you bring your medications home from the pharmacy, they are no longer being stored under such controlled conditions.

 Drugs vary widely in terms of dosage, form, and stability.
 Some drugs, like pediatric liquid antibiotics, insulin, and certain injectables will expire more quickly than medications in other forms, such as tablets.
 The SLEP program found solid dosage forms did better in stability testing than injectables.
 The program demonstrated that there is a lot of variability even within one product, different lots of the same drug tested differently.